Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/06_double_dragons.en.md

 </table>
 </details>

+The party should continue to **attack Hraesvelgr** during this whole sequence, even after Nidhogg returns.

+After the *Mortal Vow* pass, Nidhogg will cast *Wroth Flames*, and Hraesvelgr will leave the arena.

 ---

 ## Wroth Flames

-Wroth Flames is the "intermission" in this phase, separating the first and second iteration of each of the looped mechanics.
+Wroth Flames is the half-way point of this phase, separating the first and second iteration of each of the looped mechanics.

 The party will be affected by a variety of spread and stack debuffs that will